From Hardship to Hope: Fostering Financial and Mental Wellness During Times of Uncertainty

 The program Jiménez-Solomon and his colleagues are developing will be facilitated by peer staff, individuals with a lived experience of psychiatric diagnoses and recovery trained to help others in their recovery process.
 This program is based on several years of research and field experience creating an intervention framework, online curricula, and tools for peer staff.
 “Peer-led interventions have shown great promise in the research because of the ability of peers to engage others, build hope and foster empowerment.
 Our goal is to unleash that promise to tackle the problem of financial hardship, poverty, and economic exclusion among people in psychiatric distress,” says Jiménez-Solomon.

 A key partner in this work has been Baltic Street AEH, a New York City-based not-for-profit dedicated to improving the quality of life for people labeled with mental health diagnoses.
 In response to the impact of the COVID-19 economic downturn, Jiménez-Solomon’s team and Baltic Street have developed a videoconference-based program for individuals in New York City experiencing financial hardship and emotional distress.
-The next group will consist of a six week financial wellnes program that begins on July 9.
+This past summer, participants completed the first six-week virtual iteration of the financial wellness program.